State intends to retry former teacher’s trial, attorney says

 "The allegations aren’t enough and you have the main accuser who has been caught in telling different stories, his credibility becomes an issue," Ford said.
 "Let us not forget that the burden is on the government to prove beyond a reasonable doubt, all of the elements of the crime alleged, and they have to do that with credible witnesses."

+If the state does actually retry this case, Ford says they essentially have to start over.

+"You’re going to get a whole new panel of jurors from the community, and you’ll have to start the whole trial over again," she said.
+"So, the evidence that went in before and the objections that were made before get to be resubmitted and remade again, so the evidentiary rules might be different this time."

 A retrial date has not been set yet.
+Towery said the trial would likely remain in Cleveland County.